 Quick release button on the ABS sheath.

 The 420C blade sharpens easily.

 The ABS sheath is maybe a bit too eager to engage in quick release.

 - Cutting edge - You’re presented with some basic options when it comes to the type of edge on your knife.
-Basically a straight edge is good for slicing through plastic and smaller diameter ropes while a serrated edge is going to come in handy on larger diameter ropes or for cutting your way through kelp.
-Ideally you’ll get a knife with both.
+Basically, a straight edge is good for slicing through plastic and smaller diameter ropes while a serrated edge is going to come in handy on larger diameter ropes or for cutting your way through the kelp.
+Ideally, you’ll get a knife with both.

 - Blade material - Most diving tools, use stainless steel for their blades.
-420 stainless is a good blade material because it sharpens easily, holds an edge pretty well and, if properly cared for and regularly oiled, won’t corrode.
+420 stainless is a good blade material because it sharpens easily, holds an edge pretty well, and if properly cared for and regularly oiled, won’t corrode.
 420C will do an even better job.
 But if you really want a blade that’s going to stand up to constant exposure to salt water you’ll want titanium.
-It’s lighter than stainless, really holds and edge and is (almost) impervious to corrosion.
+It’s lighter than stainless, really holds an edge, and is (almost) impervious to corrosion.

 - Cutting Ability - You bring a knife into the water with you for one primary reason; to cut things.
 As such you’ll want a blade that holds an edge well and won’t need to be resharpened every time you free a turtle from an abandoned fishing net.